Elementary Live Poker Tips

 The pattern of the dealer’s play is pre-determined so that there is a prescribed course of action for each hand that they’re holding.
 Since no bluffing is involved, focus on your strategy instead, and making the most out of the cards.

 Always control your betting since the last thing you want to happen is to go overboard and end up draining your player account quickly.
-While it’s true that live poker is easier than the standard variant, don’t underestimate how quickly you can lose your money, particularly if you lose control.
+While it’s true that Live Poker is easier than the standard variant, don’t underestimate how quickly you can lose your money, particularly if you lose control.
 Establish a hard limit on what you can afford to lose.
 Also, keep your winnings separate from your bankroll.

 Playing a Flush Draw

 Always raise the bet in a flush draw even when holding low-card singles.
-There’s a chance at hitting a flush, and the dealer may fail to qualify even if the cards don’t progress as hoped.
+There’s a chance of hitting a flush, and the dealer may fail to qualify even if the cards don’t progress as hoped.

 Playing a Straight Draw